 The effects of Vitamin-D supplementation in SLE are just overwhelming. :-)

 There is a strong link between SLE and Vitamin-D deficiency.

 BOTTOM LINE: Optimal Vitamin-D supplementation is necessary for preventing and lowering SLE exacerbations.

 #13 Vitamin-D May Protect Kidneys

 Emerging evidence suggests that the progression of Chronic Kidney Disease (CKD) and many of the cardiovascular complications may be linked to low Vitamin-D levels (46).

 Further research shows that supplementing with Vitamin-D can actually improve failing kidneys (47)

-In fact, national kidney foundation calls Vitamin-D, the Kidney Vitamin, owing to great improvements in Kidney function following supplementation.
+In fact, the national kidney foundation calls Vitamin-D, the Kidney Vitamin, owing to great improvements in Kidney function following supplementation.

 Having enough vitamin D works to decrease high calcium levels in those with chronic kidney disease and thus preventing organ dysfunction (50).

 BOTTOM LINE: Vitamin-D could the most important vitamin in the prevention and treatment of Chronic Kidney Disease.